Embroidery Blog

 Jump in with one of our full Design Kits where you’ll learn as you go by stitching a complete design right along with me using the step by step video tutorial.
 These are meant for COMPLETE BEGINNERS.
 No experience necessary, like never even picked up a needle and thread before beginner friendly!
 With this approach, you’ll learn just the bare bones basics and only what you need to know to complete that particular design.
 This is a great test run and you’ll end up with an adorable finished piece.

-Option 2: Online Embroidery Course
+Option 2: Take a Beginner Embroidery Course